 So, in essence creating your ad is the easiest part of all your online marketing activities.
 The “space” of your ad is often limited.
 Hence, you have to grab attention with a few words.
 Therefore, emphasize on a strong benefit that your viewers will get if they’ll click on your CTA.

-the way you’ll setup your landing page and (from there) how you’ll start and build a relation with your visitors.
+And it all starts with the way you’ll setup your landing page and (from there) how you’ll start and build a relation with your visitors.

 This brings us to…

 With content, I mean everything you can think about and can publish online.
 Think about text, images, videos, audio, animations etc.